Category: mediprecision healthblogs

 4. https://pmc.ncbi.nlm.nih.gov/articles/PMC12027923/

-• Creative pursuits to boost your mental & emotional health
+• Creative pursuits to boost mental health

-In the present era of advanced science and technology also creative pursuits have indispensable role.
+In the present era of advanced science and technology too, creative pursuits have indispensable role.
 Across the globe, people may be pursuing creativity either instinctively or as an integral part of profession as arts provide you rewards, contentment and joy, elevating the mood towards more positive outlook.
 Some of you may have adopted creative professions which also provide you wealth & sense of joy while stimulating your cognitive skills as well.

 Research data about creative pursuits & health benefits